-You can override the default ws (4065) and wss (4066) ports with the properties omero.ports.ws omero.ports.wss.
+You can override the default ws (4065) and wss (4066) ports with the properties omero.ports.wss.

 If you want to proxy OMERO.server websockets via a webserver such as Nginx you must also add a cipher supported by Nginx to omero.glacier2.IceSSL.Ciphers since the anonymous ciphers that OMERO uses are not supported.